cloudera/hue/docs/docs-site/content/user/concept/_index.md

 ### Sample popup

 This popup offers a quick way to see sample of the data and other statistics on databases, tables, and columns.
 You can open the popup from the SQL Assist or with a right-click on any SQL object (table, column, function…).
-In this release, it also opens faster and caches the data.

 ![Sample popup Navigation](https://cdn.gethue.com/uploads/2018/05/SQL_Context_Navigation.gif)

 ## Documents

-Similarly to Google Documents, any document (e.g. SQL Query, Workflow, Dashboard...) opened in the Hue apps can be saved.
+Similarly to Google Documents, any document (e.g. SQL Query, Workflow, Dashboard...) opened in the Hue apps can be shared with other users or groups.

 ### Sharing